romana1234/ada-template-website/Intro.md

 ## What are typical stereotypes regarding male and female characters in movies?

 In their studies of "Learning Latent Personas of Film Characters", (Bamman et al., 2013) used a test set of 501 individual characters that are assigned to 72 character types.
-These character types are user-submitted examples of common tropes found, among other media, in television, film, and fiction, coming from the website TV Tropes (http://tvtropes.org). \
+These character types are user-submitted examples of common tropes found, among other media, in television, movies, and fiction, coming from the website TV Tropes (http://tvtropes.org). \
 The following table shows the 10 most common TV tropes and the number of movies in which those tropes appear.

 | tv trope                        | # of movies|